Hinrichsta/SP25-CYBR8950/Appliances/README.md

 - ### Case Studies
    - In 2014, a large-scale cyberattack leveraged over 100,000 smart devices, including refrigerators, to form a botnet.
 This network was used to send approximately 750,000 malicious emails over a two-week period.
 The incident highlighted the potential risks associated with unsecured IoT appliances and the ease with which they can be exploited for malicious purposes. https://www.mcafee.com/blogs/mobile-security/internet-of-things-cyberattack/
    - Research conducted by VTO Labs revealed that smart refrigerators could store extensive information about their owners.
 This data retention poses privacy risks, as unauthorized access to the appliance could lead to the exposure of sensitive personal information.
 The findings underscore the need for robust security measures to protect consumer data in IoT devices. https://www.technologyreview.com/2023/05/08/1072708/hack-smart-fridge-digital-forensics/
+- ### Security
+   - SSL Certificate Validation Issue: Samsung's RF28HMELBSR smart refrigerator was found to improperly validate SSL certificates, making it susceptible to man-in-the-middle attacks and exposing user credentials. ​https://blog.checkpoint.com/security/oems-have-flaws-too-exposing-two-new-lg-vulnerabilities/
+   - Regarding Beko smart refrigerators, there are no publicly documented CVEs specific to their models at this time.
+However, it's essential for consumers to remain vigilant and ensure all smart appliances are regularly updated to mitigate potential security risks.​

 ## Smart Ovens
 - Smart ovens integrate internet connectivity to offer features like remote monitoring and recipe downloads.
 However, these conveniences come with potential security risks that consumers should be aware of.